Learning Management System for companies: What you really need today

 Example 1: A growing team

-Example 2: A nationwide sales team
+Example 2: A country-wide sales team

 Example 3: Mandatory training in the safety sector